 And this, really, gets to the core of why this pasta is so meaningful right now.
 It's not just that there is no one true version of spaghetti alla carrettiera—no, that much you can say about any recipe.
 It's that the defining character of spaghetti alla carrettiera is that it has very little definition at all.
 Even within the two broad categories of carrettiera that I've described, there's constant variation.
 Some Roman-style recipes use no tuna, some forego mushrooms, some lack both, while others add olives or capers.
 In Sicily, the herbs can be parsley or basil, while cheese, usually a firm Sicilian Pecorino or ricotta salata, is sometimes added...but not always.

 Spaghetti alla carrettiera offers two things to us all right now.
-The first is practical—recipe ideas that we can lean on in the coming weeks to make mealtime a little more interesting.
+The first is practical—recipe ideas that we can lean on to make mealtime a little more interesting.
 The second is more philosophical.
 At its heart, carrettiera is the pantry pasta sauce, demonstrating just how much possibility is already hidden within our larders.
 Let's take inspiration from that.